Things I have read and found to be true personally:

 - Dream big but don’t over plan, be open to the opportunities along the way.

 “Success Through Stillness” by Russel Simmons

-- Meditation helps you use the bridge between the left and right sides of the brain to recognize thoughts but not be stressed by them and allow the silence from which all creativity springs.
+- Meditation helps you use the bridge between the left and right sides of the brain to recognize thoughts, but not be stressed by them, and to allow silence from which all creativity springs.

 - Think of meditation like a shower, you need to make time for it daily.

-- Meditation helps the amygdala make calm assessments of situations, improves sleep, promotes mindful eating and growth in the brain’s gray matter (hence positively impacts memory, attention, and empathy).
+- Meditation helps the amygdala make calm assessments of situations, improve sleep, promote mindful eating and foster growth in the brain’s gray matter (hence positively impacting memory, attention, and empathy).